MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 > Co-authoring and sensitivity labels cannot be deployed to some users only, as any new labels will not be visible to users with an older version of the Office client.
 >
 For more information about co-authoring support, including limitations and known issues for the public preview, see the [Microsoft 365 documentation](/microsoft-365/compliance/sensitivity-labels-coauthoring).

-#### Use in testing environments only

-To avoid conflicts between your labeled files, co-authoring cannot be turned off without assistance from customer support during the public preview period.

-For this reason, we recommend that you currently turn co-authoring on for your system in testing environments only.

 #### Supported versions for co-authoring and sensitivity labels